monsterkodi/kode/readme.md

 f = -> profile_end 'a'         # when to start and stop timing
 f()                            # -> a 824μs
 ```

-- string interpolation
-- sourcemaps
-- rhs for?

 # Compatibility